finnito/Science/content/12ess/as91187/5-report-writing.md

 ## Calculations

 - When calculating an average, you should give an example of how you did it so that another Scientist can see the process.
-- If you are calculating impact velocity (due to changing height), for example, you should give an example of how you did that calculation.
+- If you are calculating __impact velocity (due to changing height)__, for example, you should give an example of how you did that calculation.
+We did this derivation in class!

 __Calculating an Average__: Add up all your trials and divide by the number of trials.